 Over the last years, Chinese consumers have rapidly embraced e-commerce.

 The reality is that Chinese shoppers are more willing to purchase products online than consumers from other countries.
-In 2013, the online sales in China increased and crossborder offer opportunities for International brands to sell in China without Brand registration.
+In 2024, the online sales in China increased and crossborder offer opportunities for International brands to sell in China without Brand registration.

 Thanks to the Chinese consumers’ interest to purchase foreign goods, during 2013, China was the third-largest importer of U.S. goods by the purchasing of $109 billion in products made-in-U.S.A.
 In addition, as reported by the Boston Consulting Group, 61 percent of China’s consumers are willing to pay more for a product made in the U.S.A.